gigantum/gigantum-react-starterkit/COMMENTS.md

+>Please see below for details about various files

 #Weather.js
 >Since the app can't function without a response from the API, I had it initialize the weather store once the API call is successful.
 This provides an easy way to show